vishvAsa/kAvyam/laxyam/padyam/shrIvaiShNava-kRtam/venkaTanAthaH/stotram/nyAsa-tilakam/sarva-prastutiH.md

-KumAra VaradAchAr points out that the purport of this slOkam is: PurushakAra Prapatthi to MahA Lakshmi should precede our Prapatthi to Her Lord.
+KumAra VaradAchAr points out that the purport of this shloka is: PurushakAra Prapatthi to MahA Lakshmi should precede our Prapatthi to Her Lord.
 The SamsAram is without beginning \(anAdhi\) and endless \(nissemna:\).
 To the accumulated bundles of sins from previous janmAs, we keep on adding more and enter the samsAric cycle again and again with no hope of release from this treadmill of suffering.
-Lord Ramachandran and BhagavAn KrishNa have assured through their charama slOkams about Prapatthi yOgam as the sure means to gain their unfailing protection:
+Lord Ramachandran and BhagavAn KrishNa have assured through their charama shlokas about Prapatthi yOgam as the sure means to gain their unfailing protection:

 sakrutEva prapannAya tavAsmeeti yaachatE